How The Territorial Tax System Works In Panama

 As you settle into your expat life, you might notice something peculiar – a prominent lack of qualified professionals from Spain.
 Where did they go, you ask?
 Many have embarked on a journey similar to yours.
 They escaped the country in search of better opportunities beyond their homeland.
 This leaves gaps in Spain’s professional landscape.

 But hold on, don’t think that you’ll save the country from its demons.
-You might want to move there and be a rare commodity to get paid top dollar (or rather, euro).
+You might want to move there and be a rare commodity to get paid top dollar (or rather, euros).
 This is, again, just a good idea.

 Large urban centers like Barcelona and Madrid offer modern amenities and bustling markets, but their cost of living can be high